sungyoonahn/Hint-based-image-colorization-using-Attention-Unet/README.md

 ## Contents
 1. Data description
-2. Model descrition
+2. Model description
-3. Terms of use
+3. How to run the code

-## Data description
+## 1. Data description
 The dataset was provided by the challenge.
 The dataset is consisted of 5000 images.
 Training and validation data is split with a 9 to 1 ratio.
 Testing data is consisted of 2 seperate files consisting of lightness images of channel 1 and mask images of channel 2.

-## Model description
+## 2. Model description
 Our propsed model uses a mix of Unet, Resblocks and attention networks.

 ### Related work